karneh/mediationmonitor.github.io/index.md

 3. fftshift
 4. Filter out unecessary frequencies (using band pass filter, how we determine frequency range)
 5. Plot

+The algorithm(s) for data analysis should demonstrate a clear understanding of Fourier analysis, frequency and time domains, and motion model dynamics.
+The project website should clearly explain the application of the algorithm to the experimental data through the use of appropriate equations and graphics.

 ## Results
 Show our patterns for heart rate + breath rate.